(Photo Credit: Bumble Dee / Shutterstock.com)

 6. Men: Dress Pants Or Khakis

-It’s acceptable to wear walking shorts or jeans during the day, but if you are going to a restaurant, bar, or club at night, I recommend men bring a pair of khakis or dress pants, along with a pair of leather shoes, either loafers or oxfords.
+It’s acceptable to wear walking shorts or straight leg jeans during the day, but if you are going to a restaurant, bar, or club at night, I recommend men bring a pair of khakis or dress pants in neutral colors, along with a pair of leather shoes, either loafers or oxfords.
 Throw in a polo or button-down shirt to complete the ensemble.

 7. Women: Casual Dress Or Dress Pants

-Women should bring at least one dress, not too formal, to wear at night to a restaurant, bar, or club.
+Women should bring at least one dress as it is a popular Paris outfit, not too formal, to wear at night to a restaurant, bar, or club.
 You can wear them with a casual flat shoe, or a ballerina flat from Repetto, which is very Parisian.
 Alternatively, a nice pair of dress slacks will do the trick instead of a dress.

 8. Shorts?

-Up until about 10 years ago, it was taboo to wear shorts in Paris, and if you did, you were immediately tagged a tourist.
+Up until about 10 years ago, wearing shorts in Paris was taboo; if you did, you were immediately tagged a tourist.
 In recent years, shorts have become more acceptable, and you see Parisians mostly wearing walking shorts.
-Denim cut-offs, short shorts, and running shorts, except if you are jogging, are a no-no. Flip flops and oversize sports jerseys also scream tourist, so leave them at home.
+Denim cut-offs, short shorts, and running shorts, except if you are jogging, are a no-no. Flip-flops and oversized sports jerseys also scream tourist, so leave them at home.

 9. Sunscreen